The Royal Swordsmen: Plot

-Yellow Number One is the streetwise Cheng Shifei, who used to be a gambler, thief and confidence trickster.
-By coincidence, he encounters a dying Gu Santong, Zhu Wushi's love rival, who had lost to Zhu Wushi in a duel and has been imprisoned for many years.
-Before his death, Gu Santong transfers to Cheng Shifei all his inner energy and knowledge about martial arts, including a skill that allows him to temporarily turn his body into impenetrable metal, in the hope that Cheng Shifei can help him fulfil his wish of defeating Zhu Wushi.
-Cheng Shifei also incidentally meets the Emperor's sister, Princess Yunluo, and starts a romance with her and marries her eventually.
+"Yellow One" is the streetwise Cheng Shifei, who used to be a gambler, thief and confidence trickster.
+By chance, he encounters a dying Gu Santong, Zhu's rival who had lost to Zhu in a duel and has been imprisoned for many years.
+Before his death, Gu transfers to Cheng all his inner energy and knowledge about martial arts, including a skill that allows him to temporarily turn his body into impenetrable metal, in the hope that Cheng can help him fulfil his wish of defeating Zhu.
+Cheng also incidentally meets the Emperor's sister, Princess Yunluo, and starts a romance with her and marries her eventually.

 The secret service is in an ongoing political rivalry with the Eastern Depot, another imperial spy agency led by the eunuch Cao Zhengchun.
-The Emperor knows that Zhu Wushi and Cao Zhengchun are equally influential in politics, so he has been pitting them against each other in order to prevent either side from gaining too much power.
-The four agents help Zhu Wushi counter Cao Zhengchun's machinations on one hand, and perform their duties to the monarchy by protecting the Emperor from domestic and foreign threats on the other hand.
+The Emperor knows that Zhu and Cao are equally influential in politics, so he has been pitting them against each other in order to prevent either side from gaining too much power.
+The four agents help Zhu counter Cao's machinations on one hand, and perform their duties by protecting the Emperor from domestic and foreign threats on the other hand.

-Zhu Wushi ultimately overcomes and eliminates Cao Zhengchun and becomes the single, most influential figure in the imperial court.
+Zhu ultimately defeats and eliminates Cao, becoming the single, most influential figure in the imperial court.
 At this point, he finally reveals his true colours.
-All these years, he has been secretly plotting an elaborate scheme to usurp the throne from the Emperor and he is now in the best position to do so; the four agents are merely pawns in his quest for power.
+All these years, he has been secretly plotting an elaborate scheme to usurp the throne from the Emperor, and he is now in the best position to do so; the four agents are merely pawns in his quest for power.
 In the end, the three surviving agents combine forces to defeat their treacherous master and save the Emperor.